 With more and more people reading about my travel journeys, many have started asking about what I pack for my travels.
-So I’ve put together this page to share my long-term travel packing list, that gives a brief idea about why I use and recommend a particular product, and a link from where you can buy it from.
+So I’ve put together this page to share my long-term travel packing list, that gives a brief idea about why I use and recommend a particular product and a link from where you can buy it from.

-The gear I use may not suite every traveller’s need, so have your wits about it before you make a purchase.
+The gear I use may not suit every traveller’s need, so have your wits about it before you make a purchase.
 Moreover, please note that some of my gear may seem expensive, but the quality they offer will make it up to the price tag.

 Rucksack: Quechua Forclaz 60ltr Backpack

 With its 60ltr capacity, this backpack is neither too big nor small and is ideal for short as well as long-term travel.
 The product is exceptionally durable, and I’ve personally been using it for the past six months.
 You may find a few cheap alternatives in its class, but rest assured, if you invest INR 3.5K in this product, you won’t regret later.
 Moreover, at this prize, a branded front loader is impossible to get.
 Visit this link to buy the product: Quechua Forclaz 60ltr Backpack.

 US-based Lowepro makes the best camera backpacks out there, and I’ve been using their three different products at the moment, but among all Lowepro Fastpack 150 remains my favourite.
 I’ve been using this backpack for over 2 years now, and still in love with it.
 I love how it protects my camera from everything – dust, rain, as well as shocks, thanks to a good padding.
 It carries my DSLR, an extra lens, a laptop, all chargers and a few other things in between.